 What is InStyle?

-InStyle is an American publication that specializes in the fashion industry and the world of show business.
-It was launched in 1994 in the U.S. and, over time, acquired a multitude of international versions.
+InStyle is an American publication specializing in fashion and show business.
+It was launched in 1994 in the U.S. and, over time, acquired numerous international versions.
 In 2021, it was purchased by Dotdash Meredith.
 The company cut the magazine’s budget and ceased printing new issues.
 InStyle still exists, but only in a digital format.

 1994 – 2002